 Penang Island Discovery Tour

 If bike riding isn’t your thing but you still want to see rural life in Penang away from the tourist spots like the Temple and Penang Hill, a Penang Island Discovery Morning Tour is a great way to do this.
-Accommodation transfers are included, you’ll visit local village and observe traditional printing and jewellery making techniques among other things.
+Accommodation transfers are included, you’ll visit the local village and observe traditional printing and jewellery making techniques among other things.

 Penang National Park